Workplace Wellbeing

 Addressing essential needs is an overlooked workplace issue

 Contrary to common belief, employment doesn't always ensure essential needs are met.
-For many employees, additional factors play a significant role.
+For many employees, additional factors—also known as the social determinants of health (SDOH)—play a significant role.

 Unmet needs often result from health disparities, costing the U.S. $473 billion in excess medical spending this year.
 Individuals with unmet essential needs are: